bespon/bespon_website/docs/spec_overview.md

 Inline quoted strings may be wrapped over multiple lines.
-When this is done, the indentation of the first continuation line must be equal to or greater than that of the line on which it begins, and any subsequent continuation lines must have that same indentation.
+When this is done, the indentation of the first continuation line must be equal to or greater than that of the line on which the string begins, and any subsequent continuation lines must have that same indentation.
 Wrapped quoted strings are unwrapped by replacing each line break with a space if the last character before the break does not have the Unicode property `White_Space`, and simply stripping breaks otherwise.

 ### Quoted block strings